-First there was Justin Timberlake trying to best Oasis’s ‘Be Here Now’ for sheer weight of songs designed to be slightly longer than ‘Hey Jude’.
-Now The Knife have swanned in with new album ‘Shaking The Habitual’ and its central 19-minute monstrosity ‘Old Dreams Waiting To Be Realized’, a track as elongated and devoid of event as a cricket innings.
-Yeah, sort of.
+First there was Justin Timberlake trying to best Oasis's 'Be Here Now' for sheer weight of songs designed to be slightly longer than 'Hey Jude'.
+Then The Knife swanned in with 'Shaking The Habitual' and its central 19-minute monstrosity 'Old Dreams Waiting To Be Realized', a track as elongated and devoid of event as a cricket innings.
+And now Iggy Pop and Underworld have teamed up for eight minutes of sheer brilliance.
 Are we witnessing the rebirth of the epic?
-If we are, artists could do worse than emulate these radio-unfriendly marathons (and not, say, ‘November Rain’).
+If we are, artists could do worse than emulate these radio-unfriendly marathons (and not, say, 'November Rain').

 The Orb, ‘Blue Room’ (39m57s)

 Techno-prog pioneers The Orb saw an excuse for a bit of mischief when chart-compilers Gallup decreed the maximum length for a charting single would be 40 minutes.
 They pranked the brave new world with ‘Blue Room’ just ducking under the wire and boring the arse off anyone who didn’t understand this was the noble last gasp of ambient house.

 So new were the Roses to this dance game that they went and made a 10-minute single when they could’ve just asked Andrew Weatherall to extend a three-minute cut.
 The result was the funkiest thing in 36-inch flares and the last word in wah-wah guitar until TLC’s ‘Waterfalls’.

 Dexys Midnight Runners, ‘This Is What She’s Like’ (12m24s)